aenon0/ASPNET-REST-API-with-StoredProcedures/README.md

 ## ASP.NET Web API CRUD Operations using SQL Server Stored Procedures

 This repository contains a sample ASP.NET Web API project that demonstrates CRUD (Create, Read, Update, Delete) operations using SQL Server stored procedures.
-It is designed to showcase best practices for building RESTful APIs with ASP.NET while integrating with a SQL Server database.
+It is designed to showcase and document practices for building RESTful APIs with ASP.NET with a SQL Server database.

 ## Table of Contents